Distance From Vancouver to Horseshoe Bay Ferry

 we checked out the waiting room located right by lane #70.

-7. It turned out to be a very
+7. It turned out to be

-washrooms, what more can a reasonable traveler ask for?
+washrooms - what more can a reasonable traveler ask for?
 By the way, see

-the TV in the top left corner?
+the TV screen in the top left corner?

 Horseshoe Bay Ferry Terminal Waiting Room Photo BC Canada

-8. That TV was showing the ferry
+8. That screen was showing the ferry

-schedule, as well as the current location of all the ferries serving Horseshoe
+schedule, as well as the current location of all the ferries serving

 just to the left across a small stretch of water, and Vancouver Island